 It depends on their sauce.
 If seafood, I would recommend finishing them the next day.
 Any other sauce can last longer but no more than three days.
 To use leftover spaghetti, you can fry them to make pasta a frittata.
 They will be gone in a flash.

-The best commercial Italian pasta brands you find outside Italy are in order of quality: 1- Rummo, 2- Garofalo, 3 - De Cecco, 4 - Barilla
+The best commercial Italian brands you find outside Italy are in order of quality: 1- Rummo, 2- Garofalo, 3 - De Cecco, 4 - Barilla

-If you are making any of these Italian breakfasts, leave your comment below I would like to hear from you.
+If you are making pasta like an Italian, leave your comment below I would like to hear from you.
 You can find more delicious ideas if you FOLLOW ME on Facebook, YouTube, or sign up to my newsletter.

 📋How To Cook Pasta Like An Italian